Astitva13/Friendly_Neighbourhood_Bashman/Readme.md

 3. ls command:

-	>used 'strtok' to get arguments
+	-used 'strtok' to get arguments
-	>used 'opendir' to open a directory using 'while' loop
+	-used 'opendir' to open a directory using 'while' loop
 	>used 'stat' command to get file info
 	>used 'printf' to display details